rowerman/security-coding/readme.txt

-Git is my tool!
+Git is my useful tool!
-Git is my tool!
+Git is my unchangable tool！